Alain de Rothschild

 Baron James Gustave Jules Alain de Rothschild (7 January 1910 – 17 October 1982) was a French banker and philanthropist.

 Early life

 Alain de Rothschild was born on 7 January 1910 in Paris, France.
 His father was Baron Robert de Rothschild, who was a banker.
 His mother was Gabrielle Nelly Régine Beer.
 He was a member of the Rothschild family.

 Alain de Rothschild studied at the École libre des Sciences politiques where he graduated in 1931.

 During World War II, he was sent to a detention camp.

 Career

-He started his career at Rothschild Freres, later known as Banque Rothschild, a family investment bank, in 1946.
+He started his career at de Rothschild Frères, later known as Banque Rothschild, the family investment bank, in 1946.
 He owned 25%.

 He was the Chairman of the Investment Society of the North, the Society of Petroleum Investors, the Company of the North and the Discount Bank of France, all of which are owned by the Rothschild family.

 He was a co-owner of Château Lafite Rothschild, a wine estate in Pauillac which produces Bordeaux wine.